Gopi0606/Gopi0606/README.md

 ###

-<p align="left">Greetings!
-I'm a passionate cybersecurity professional with a strong focus on network security, penetration testing, and incident response.
+<p align="left">I'm a passionate cybersecurity professional with a strong focus on network security, penetration testing, and incident response.
 My journey in cybersecurity is driven by a desire to protect digital assets and build resilient systems against evolving threats.
 I enjoy dissecting complex security challenges, automating security tasks, and contributing to open-source security projects.
 I'm always eager to learn new technologies and methodologies to stay ahead in the dynamic world of cybersecurity.</p>

 ###